Departments of France: Departments of Algeria ()

-Unlike the rest of the French possessions in Africa, Algeria was divided into overseas departments from 1848 until its independence in 1962.
+Unlike the rest of the French possessions in Africa, Algeria was divided into departments just like Corsica or Normandy from 1848 until its independence in 1962.
 These departments were supposed to be "assimilated" or "integrated" to France sometime in the future.

 Departments in former French colonies

 Departments of the Napoleonic Empire in Europe

 There are a number of former departments in territories conquered by France during the French Revolution and Napoleonic Empire that are now not part of France: